matthewberryman/brunsviga/README.md

 # brunsviga
 Code for an api for a mechanical computer (Brunsviga 13RK).
-Wrapper around a human in the loop.
+Wrapper around a human (or possibly robot) in the loop.

 ## Plan
 Just a plan at this stage: